MarkStrendin/ModdedMinecraftAutomationAndMachines/Guides/SunflowerAutomation.md

 * You can use an Applied Energistics Level Emitter to make sure that you always have a certain number of sunflower items "in stock".
 When the emitter emits a redstone signal, the clock stops, stopping the dispensor.
 * Applied Energistics can keep the dispensor full of bone meal, especially if your system knows how to craft it
 * The sunflower is not used up, and does not need to be replanted.
+* If you have a mob farm elsewhere that produces lots of bones from skeletons, you likely have more bones than you can use.
+If you teach an ME system to auto-craft bones to bone meal, you will have more bone meal than you need.
+  * Pulverising/Grinding/SAG Milling bones will usually create more bone meal than simply crafting a bone in a crafting table, in most modpacks.

 [screenshot]: ../Images/sunflower.png "Automated Sunflower screenshot"